-Until recently, choosing a sunscreen has been limited to primarily those with Chemical Absorbers.
-Consumers are now able to make an informed choices about their skin care products with the arrival of a new generation of Physical Sunscreens into the market.
+Until recently, choosing a sunscreen had been limited to primarily those with Chemical Absorbers.
+Consumers are now able to make informed choices about their skin care products with the arrival of a new generation of Physical Sunscreens to the market.

 What are the differences between Physical and Chemical Sunscreens?

 Current research has conclusively proven that Chemical Sunscreens act by absorbing UV light for a limited period (related to the SPF factor).
 These chemicals are able to reach the bloodstream and are found in the liver 72 hours after application!

 Furthermore, these chemicals are only able to absorb UVB rays (the rays responsible for sunburn) and not UVA rays (the dermally penetrating rays responsible for photo aging, collagen degeneration and some forms of skin cancer).